Here we explore the meaning of Personal Development Objectives, why they are more effective than PDPs and how to agree on development needs

 Mind Gym recommends feedback on objectives is given fortnightly, while Deloitte requires its staff to have weekly one-to-ones.
 Ensure employees have access to an online performance management system so they can keep track of their objectives and check-in meetings.
 If you believe you are too small to warrant an online system (we don’t agree — check out this post about how HR software can seriously benefit SMEs), you can use of offline performance management tools such as a one-to-one meeting template.

 Research has been conducted on goal setting to determine whether people are more likely to perform well when working on challenging goals or easier deliverables.
 The research revealed that when goals and targets are stretching, they result in significantly higher performance.
 It also demonstrates that employees are generally much more engaged when challenged.

 This information should be kept in mind when agreeing personal development objectives.
 Employees should be encouraged to create personal objectives that challenge them —but remember to keep things in perspective.
 Objectives that stretch an individual beyond the limit of their capabilities are not achievable and will leave the employee feeling disillusioned and unmotivated.
 During the goal-setting process, be extra cautious of perfectionists — they expect a lot from themselves and they aren’t always the best judge of what is reasonable.

 If you keep the above points in mind, your organisation can expect to boost performance and embrace a productive working environment.
-If your company has not made full use of personal development objectives in the past and you would like to know more, get in touch with the Clear Review team to see how we can help.
+If your company has not made full use of personal development objectives in the past and you would like to know more, get in touch with the Clear Review team.
+We will take you through a personalised demo of our software to show you how we can help.